-Some but not all children have a diagnosis for specific learning differences.
+Some but not all children may have a diagnosis for specific learning differences.
 However, their symptoms and difficulties in learning are similar to a typical child with learning differences.
-Many children struggle to cope with academic requirements and need specialised intervention.
-With established strategies and experience, DAS Educational Therapists and Speech & Language Therapists can provide specialist intervention for children with various specific learning differences.
+Many children struggle to cope with academic requirements.
+With established strategies and experience, DAS Educational Therapists and Specialist Teachers can provide support for children who may be struggling.

-Onsite programmes in schools aim to uncover the true strengths of students with learning differences and empower them with the necessary skills and strategies to succeed.
+Onsite programmes in schools aim to uncover the true strengths of students with or without learning differences and empower them with the necessary skills and strategies to succeed.

-Over the past 3 years the DAS has been actively providing schools with our Onsite Programmes On-site Teaching is a specialist intervention service for MOE or International schools.
+Over the past 4 years the DAS has been actively providing schools with our Onsite Programmes.
+On-site Teaching is a specialist intervention service for MOE or International schools.

 Second run after the successful remediation conducted in 2020 at a secondary school.